matekno/marley-winston/README.md

 logger.info('Will be logged in both transports!');
 ```

-`winston` supports customizable logging levels, defaulting to npm style
+`marley` supports customizable logging levels, defaulting to npm style
 logging levels.
 Levels must be specified at the time of creating your logger.

 ### Using Custom Logging Levels

 In addition to the predefined `npm`, `syslog`, and `cli` levels available in
-`winston`, you can also choose to define your own:
+`marley`, you can also choose to define your own:

 ``` js
 const myCustomLevels = {